|Alma Mater:||Mississippi State University|

 After a loss to Troy on the first day of the SBC Tournament, A-State bounced back to defeat Western Kentucky and then knocked out the Trojans in an elimination match.
 Raffo also helped several players reach career milestones, including Ryan Emery who became the school's all-time leader in walks and finished among the top five in career RBIs at the school.

 In 2012 he led Arkansas State to a 34-23 record and a 19-9 record in Sun Belt Conference play.
-A-State finished second overall in the SBC and the 34 victories were the most for any team in the Sun Belt Conference and the most in head coach Tommy Raffo's four seasons.
+A-State finished second overall in the SBC and the 34 victories were the most for any team in the Sun Belt Conference and are the most in Raffo's tenure.
 A-State's 34 victories are also the most since winning 35 games in 1997 and the fourth-most in school history.

 A-State advanced to the championship game of the SBC Tournament for the first time since 1996.
-Raffo was named the SBC Coach of the Year, while senior pitcher Jacob Lee earned SBC Pitcher of the Year honors.
-Closer John Koch and shortstop Dustin Jones were also All-SBC second selections.
+Raffo was named the SBC Coach of the Year, while senior pitcher Jacob Lee earned SBC Pitcher of the Year honors and Louisville Slugger Third-Team All-American accolades.
+Closer John Koch and shortstop Dustin Jones were also All-SBC second-team selections.

 Under Raffo's direction, A-State ended the 2011 season with an overall winning record (30-28) for the first time since 2005 and finished above .500 in Sun Belt Conference play (16-14) for the first time since 1998.
 Arkansas State not only made its first appearance in the Sun Belt Conference Tournament since 2006, but was one victory away from playing in the tournament's championship game.
 The Red Wolves advanced to the semifinals, enjoying their best run in the tournament since 1996.